top of page

 WHY WE EXIST

-Migrants are often enticed into accepting jobs in New Zealand and as a nation we have relied on these workers.
-They are often leave their home country in debt, arrive with little knowledge of their rights and responsibilities, have little or no support, while also being faced with the disadvantage of language and cultural barriers.
-Many New Zealanders will understand the magnitude of financial and mental harm this causes workers.
+Migrant workers often are enticed to accept jobs in New Zealand with the hope of a better future and as a nation we continue to rely on these workers.
+They often leave their home country in debt, arrive with little knowledge of their rights and responsibilities, have little or no support, while also being faced with the disadvantage of language and cultural barriers.
+This can cause significant financial and mental harm to these workers.

 Without this service migrant workers are left feeling cornered, not knowing if they should share their experience and risk deportation or continue with the same mistreatment and abuse.
-MERF acts as an important wraparound service providing shelter, a job seeking platform and a place to live.
-This establishes a safety net for migrants who feel stuck and encourage them to come forward.
+MERF acts as a way to assist and enable wraparound services providing shelter, food, legal advice, a job seeking platform and a place to live.
+This establishes a safety net for migrants who feel unsafe, overwhelmed which can encourage them to take action to come forward.

 istockphoto-184647126-612x612.jpg